kamilazdybal/kamilazdybal.github.io/_posts/2025-10-17-inspect-your-DQN-training.md

 **(2)** the dynamics of gradient descent.

+The two are at constant interplay.
+The way the agent explores the environment during training affects what the agent learns from that experience.
+And the way that learning progresses affects the way in which agent navigates the environment in the future.

 Hence, it's useful to understand a couple of key indicators that you can look at during training, which can guide your hyper-parameter choice.